Data Sheet—Saturday, April 15, 2017

 jeff.roberts@fortune.com

 Welcome to the Cyber Saturday edition of Data Sheet, Fortune's daily tech newsletter.
-Fortune reporter Robert Hackett here.
-You may reach me via Twitter, Cryptocat, Jabber (see OTR fingerprint on my about.me), PGP encrypted email (see public key on my Keybase.io), Wickr, Signal, or however you (securely) prefer.
+You may reach Robert Hackett via Twitter, Cryptocat, Jabber (see OTR fingerprint on my about.me), PGP encrypted email (see public key on my Keybase.io), Wickr, Signal, or however you (securely) prefer.
 Feedback welcome.

 THREATS